Jun 18, 2019 – Where America Began

 IMG_4069resized

-On to St Augustine, lots of history here.
-And if you are a fan of the Standard Oil baron Henry Flagler, well this is the place to be because his influence is seen at every turn.
+St Augustine, lots of history here.
+And if you are a fan of the Standard Oil baron Henry Flagler, this is the place to be because his influence is seen at every turn.
 While we visited, temperatures reached the mid-90s and typical afternoon storms blew in thwarting much of our sightseeing plans.
 We signed on for a one-day trolley tour, which was plenty of time to hear the city’s history from the well-informed drivers, all of whom have a gift for storytelling.
 But ask me if I remember anything from that oral tour of St Augustine?
 Not a thing, it’s a vague memory of dozens of facts and mini-stories rattled off one after the other as the trolley passed by several points of interest.
 After hearing the driver introduce himself as “Robert, the dread pirate” in a fake menacing drawl a dozen times to those boarding the trolley, we were ready to get off.

 IMG_4082resized